-On June 19, on the 1st Sunday after Pentecost, the Church celebrates memory of All the Saints who pleased the Lord by their pious lives.
-On that day we had a nice service at St. George Church.
-Our parish Rector, Archpriest Igor Tarasov served the Divine Liturgy.
+On January 29, on the 33rd Sunday after Pentecost, we had a nice celebration at our St. George Church.
+Our Rector, Archpriest Igor Tarasov headed the Divine Liturgy.
 After the Gospel lesson he preached the following homily:

 “Dear brothers and sisters in Christ!
 In four weeks we will start Lent, and the Church wishes to prepare us in advance for that important spiritual time.
 Today we hear the Gospel reading about a man named Zacchaeus (Lk.
 19, 1-9).
 It describes an encounter in the life of Zacchaeus that changed the whole direction of his life.
 It was the day he met Jesus face to face.
 The whole Gospel is expressed it that encounter, for it made Zacchaeus a new and redeemed man.
 Tradition tells us that he later became a follower of Christ, and Bishop of Ceasarea”.

 “One day Jesus was passing through Jericho.
 Zacchaeus, the chief tax collector, sought to see who Jesus was, but could not because of the crowd and the shortness of his stature.
 So he climbed a tree to get to see Him.
 It was much more than curiosity that made Zacchaeus climb the tree.
 It was a strong desire to find God in Jesus.
 Zacchaeus was restless.
 He was probably fed up with himself, fed up with the kind of life he was living.
 Restlessness has always been one of the signs of man’s searching for God.
 As St. Augustine said, “Thou hast made us for Thyself, o Lord, and our hearts are restless till they find their rest in Thee””.